 If you are a color blind athlete, you should talk to your coach about equipment and field markings.
 You may be able to wear tinted lenses or goggles that help with the problem.
 Also, a lot of sports teams use colors as signals or markers during games: if a player is hit by another player on his team, he will often say “Red!” to indicate the fact that it was an accident and not intentional.

-If you have red-green color blindness, then this can be particularly problematic for athletes because many sports require players to differentiate between these two colors (e.g., football uniforms).
-That’s why if your child has this kind of vision deficiency, it’s very important that they receive early diagnosis so they can learn how to adapt in order not to miss out on any opportunities due solely based off being unable to see certain colors properly!
+If you have red-green color blindness, this can be a big problem for athletes.
+Many sports need players to tell these two colors apart (e.g., football uniforms).
+That’s why if your child has this vision problem, it’s crucial that they get an early diagnosis.
+They can learn to adapt and not miss out on opportunities due to color blindness!

 Find ways to adapt.